Citrys/payment-gateway-challenge-java/README.md

 ## API Documentation
-For documentation openAPI is included, and it can be found under the following url: **http://localhost:8090/swagger-ui/index.html**
+For documentation, openAPI is included, and it can be found under the following URL: **http://localhost:8090/swagger-ui/index.html**

 ---

 ## Implementation Overview

 This implementation includes:
-- ✅ Payment processing with three statuses (Authorized, Declined, Rejected)
+- ✅ Payment processing with three statuses (Authorised, Declined, Rejected)
 - ✅ Payment retrieval by ID
 - ✅ Comprehensive validation with PCI DSS compliance
 - ✅ Retry mechanism with exponential backoff